1jour1vin

 Wine rated (2025 guide) 16,5/20

 Pale salmon.
-A pleasant, interesting nose, with a hint of honeysuckle and well-integrated acidity.
-Herbaceous note and (just) sufficient freshness.
-I could imagine enjoying it with a meal, although I find it a little too heavy (both the wine and the bottle) as an aperitif.
-A certain persistence.
+This wine has a pleasant and interesting nose, with a hint of honeysuckle and well-integrated acidity.
+Herbaceous notes and just enough freshness.
+I could imagine enjoying it with a meal, even though I find it a little too heavy (both the wine and the bottle) as an aperitif.
+Some persistence.
 Well done!
 (JR)

 James Suckling